 How to Forgive

-Today, I received an email from a Dad who is really struggling to get along with his daughter.
+A Dad shared with me that he is really struggling to get along with his daughter.

 They work together, and there is grinding tension between them.